ddaniel2024/Project-4/README.md

 We used an employee attrition dataset (from IBM, sourced via Kaggle) with variety of metrics ranging from age, gender, to job involvement, salary, stock options etc., to create a logistic regression model to predict attrition.

+## Step 1
+Data was imported from SQL via the psycopg2 module.

+## Step 2
-Data was imported from SQL via the psycopg2 module, and converted into a dataframe with PANDAS, for further analysis and processing with Python.
+We executed a SQL query with Python and then converted the result into a dataframe with PANDAS, for further analysis and processing with Python.
 Target (Attrition) and features (all other columns) were identified, and the dataset was cleaned by removing all redundant columns.
 Outliers were looked for in relevant columns but none were found.

+## Step 3
-We used a logistic regression model as our base model.
+We created a Logistic Regression model to use to analyse attrition, and as a base for further optimisation.

+## Step 4
 We aimed to investigate optimsation by reducing the number of features we inputted into the model.
 We endeavoured to get the most important features by trying these methods:
 * Correlation Analysis
    * Discerning how strong the correlation is between attrition and other features, using only the strongest features in our model.
 * Permutations